niravcodes/niravcodes.github.io/_posts/2019-01-05-movies-that-i-watched-when-i-was-sick.md

 ---
 Don't you sometimes get nostalgic about being sick as a child and not going to school and being mostly home alone  watching movies on TV?
 I do too.
 Few days ago I came down with fever and took this chance to go back home and watch loads of movies.
 I chose most of them from the late 90's and early 00's to evoke that general sense of nostalgia.

 I should mention beforehand that I'm not the movie watching kind of person.
-I feel uncomfortable watching any scene that's sad, painful, embarrassing, cringe-worthy, or disgusting.
-For that reason, it has been at least a year since I last watched a new movie.
+I feel uncomfortable watching any scene that's sad, painful to watch, embarrassing, cringe-worthy, or disgusting.
+That is one of the reasons why it's been more than a year since I watched a new movie.

 I watch movies to escape, not for art or plot or story, so I have no problems fast-forwarding through anything that gets in the way of my way.
+It also means that I like movies that are more 'slice-of-life' and comedy better.
 You will find that most of the movies below fall in the comedy or romcom genre.
 That's premeditated.

 I thought I'd post my list because I went to great lengths to make sure that the movies had happy endings and non-melancholic tones before I watched them.
 These movies, you'll find, are generally bright and comic.